What to eat in Lithuania - Traditional Lithuanian cuisine

 A normal portion of the most famous traditional Lithuanian dish - cepelinai (zeppelins)

 Cepelinai or zeppelins are massive potato dumplings stuffed with meat, mushrooms, or cottage cheese, often garnished with fried minced onion and bacon or sour cream.
 It is a pretty heavy dish!
 It is perfect for family gatherings or cold winter days.
 Our recommendation is to order only half of portion to get the taste of it.
-The half portion is one cepelinas, however, it will keep you full for the rest of the day!
+The half portion is one cepelinas, but it will keep you full for the rest of the day!
 However if you are used to heavy cuisine and you want to act like locals do, try to finish the whole portion!

 2. ŠALTIBARŠČIAI (Cold beetroot soup)